Convex Hulls of Random Order Types: Introduction

-It is therefore natural to identify such point sets; we do so by declaring that they \emph{have the same labeled order type}.
+It is therefore natural to consider such point sequences to be equivalent; this is done by declaring that they \emph{have the same labeled order type}.
 This is an equivalence relation, and a \emph{labeled order type} is an equivalence class for that relation.
 An even coarser grouping is obtained when one identifies point \emph{sets} $P$ and $Q$ for which there exists a bijection $f\!:P \to Q$ that preserves orientations; an equivalence class for this coarser relation is called an \Emph{order type}.
-The order type of a point set determines many of its properties.\footnote{To give a few examples: the face lattice of its convex hull, the graphs that can be straight-line embedded onto it, including the triangulations it supports, the maximum depth of a point with respect to Tukey or simplicial depth, and the range space it defines over halfspaces.}
+The order type of a point set determines many of its properties.\footnote{To give a few examples: the face lattice of its convex hull, the graphs that can be straight-line embedded onto it, including the triangulations it supports, the maximum depth of a point from the set with respect to Tukey or simplicial depth, and the range space it defines over halfspaces.}